 If Columbine did place the Denver area at a higher risk for future shootings, the only thing parents and schools can do is consider responses, like increasing school security and reducing access to weapons, he said.

-Read the whole story: The Denver PostMore of our Members in the Media >
+Read the whole story (subscription may be required): The Denver PostMore of our Members in the Media >